Bacterial Stud Striping – Structure Striping

 In general, wood and tile roofs do not show a patterned growth of GM.
 This is because wood shingle and shake roofs have moderate insulating properties.
 Properly installed tile roofs create a natural thermal break and generally do not come into direct contact with heat transferring structural members.

 Darker colors tend to hide the bacteria while lighter colors make the shading more obvious.
 As the bacteria develops and darkens with time, structural framing, heated and non-heated areas and even areas with irregular insulation become clearly visible.
 Solid building materials such as brick and mortar are equally affected by GM but there is no pattern due to internal heat transfer.

 COMMERCIAL SURFACES ACCENTUATE STRUCTURAL STRIPING

-Smaller residential homes with many windows, doors and comparatively smaller surface areas tend to obscure the pattern effect.
+Smaller residential homes with many windows, doors, and comparatively smaller surface areas tend to obscure the pattern effect.
 On the other hand, commercial buildings with large monotone surfaces accentuate the effects of structural striping.
-Typically, commercial building walls show the consistent stud pattern that results from both metal and wood studs.
+Typically, commercial building walls show a consistent stud pattern that results from both metal and wood studs.